nidhi-chaudhary18/webBasedTestingSelenium/README.md

 Installation
 You need to have Java 8 JDK installed along with maven.

-To run the tests locally with Chrome, install ChromeDriver from here and add its location to your system PATH.
+To run the tests locally with Chrome, install ChromeDriver from here To install all dependencies, run

-To run the tests locally with Firefox, install GeckoDriver from here and add its location to your system PATH.

-To install all dependencies, run

 $ mvn clean install